AryanDurge/AryanDurge/README.md

 * 🤝  I'm open to collaborating on Machine Learning Projects
 * ⚡  I love to travel and spend time with family

+## 🏆 Achievements

+- Expertise in cloud Computing(AWS)

+## 📚 Education

+- **Bachelor of Engineering degree** in Information & Technology from Chaitanya Bharathi Institue of technology

 ### Skills